| Title: | High-Dimensional Analysis of Variance |

 Martin, M. and Govaerts, B. (2020).
 LiMM-PCA: Combining ASCA+ and linear mixed models to analyse high-dimensional designed data.
 Journal of Chemometrics, 34(6), e3232.

-This is a convenience function for making data.frame
+This is a convenience function for making data.frames that are easily

 indexed on a block-wise basis.